 - Use a cookie scoop to help distribute the batter equally among muffin compartments

 - Don’t over process the carrots.
-Just some quick pulses in the food processor until they’re broken down into smaller bits
+Just make a few short bursts in the food processor until they’re broken down into smaller bits

 - Wait until the muffins cool before adding the cheesecake drizzle